 Telehealth usage was increasing before the pandemic, but many patients still preferred to visit the doctor’s office in person to receive care.
 During the first few months of the pandemic, telehealth usage skyrocketed, forcing some doctor’s offices to close to better prepare themselves for a new model of care delivery.
 Since the peak months of the pandemic, telehealth visits have declined slightly, but usage rates are still well above pre-pandemic levels.
 Previous concerns about telehealth efficacy, safety, and cost have mostly been quelled as more patients look to access health care at home.

 Specifically, consumers will look to continue telehealth care similarly to how they used it last year—for some preventive/primary care and behavioral health—but will also look for new types of offerings such as remote monitoring or chronic care.
 Responding to the increasing interest and adoption of telehealth services, Harvard Pilgrim Health Care, in partnership with Doctor on Demand, recently launched an entirely virtual primary care plan in Connecticut, and plans to expand availability in the New England region into 2021 and 2022.

 Telehealth has played a critical role in care delivery throughout the pandemic and has made health care more accessible and convenient.
-“The move to telehealth has been transformative,” said Dr. Patricia Toro, MD, MPH, associate medical director for Harvard Pilgrim Health Care.
+“The move to telehealth has been transformative,” said Dr. Patricia Toro, MD, MPH, infectious disease specialist.